strontic/strontic.github.io/xcyclopedia/library/sdbinst.exe-0FDCB0931B57280D59942556A6706372.md

 ## Possible Misuse

 *The following table contains possible examples of `sdbinst.exe` being misused.
-While `sdbinst.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `sdbinst.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --